First Person: Study on child and maternal nutrition in Colombia

 Nutrition is a fundamental right of every child, according to the text approved by members of the United Nations (UN) in 1990, known as the Convention on the Rights of the Child.
 Many factors can influence nutrition and agriculture, such as food prices, climate change, and dietary patterns.
 If not controlled, these factors could have undesired effects on the food security of the population in the future.

 Child malnutrition in Colombia’s indigenous communities, especially among Wayuu children in La Guajira, is a critical issue requiring urgent attention.
-Studies reveal a high prevalence of acute and chronic malnutrition among Wayuu children under five years old.
+Studies reveal a high prevalence of acute and chronic malnutrition among Wayuu children under 5 years old.
 These alarming rates indicate not only a public health crisis but also a significant obstacle to the socioeconomic development of these communities.

 Uribia, often referred to as the Indigenous Capital of Colombia due to its significant Wayuu population (93.3%), spans 8,200 square kilometers and is home to 195,532 residents.
 The region is characterized by extreme arid conditions and high temperatures, presenting substantial challenges in child nutrition due to its unique sociodemographic, epidemiological, cultural, and territorial characteristics.